Hiring Process Steps to Build a Strong Debt Collection Team

 As debt collection professionals, we know the value of our industry and it’s time to share that value with potential talent.
 Building strong teams may be a long-term process.
 The good news is, the process will be worth it in the end.

-As we near the end of 2021, it’s a great time to reflect on the talent pool we want to bring into the industry, how we want to recruit that talent, and how we plan to foster our company onboarding and culture to retain employees for years to come.
-If you want more details about making small tweaks to your onboarding, download my FREE guide to collector retention.
+It’s a great time to reflect on the talent pool we want to bring into the industry, how we want to recruit that talent, and how we plan to foster our company onboarding and culture to retain employees for years to come.

 - ABOUT THE AUTHOR -